OzanYasin/git-and-github-bootcamp/README.md

 ## Checking Out Tags

 To view the state of a repo at a particular tag, we can use `git checkout <tag>`. _This puts us in detached HEAD!_

+## Creating Lightweight Tags

+To create a lightweight tag, use `git tag <tagname>`.

+By default, Git will create the tag referring to the commit that HEAD is referencing.

+## Creating Annotated Tags

+Use `git tag -a <tagname>` to create a new annotated tag.
+Git will then open your default text editor and prompt you for additional information.

+Similar to git commit, we can also use the -m option to pass a message directly and forgo the opening of the text editor